farruxhuseyn/basicalc/README.md

-# basicalc
+# Simple Calculator.
-Hello, Html,JavaScript Basic Calculator.
+A simple calculator application designed for beginners in JavaScript, with some security measures implemented